EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 sudo nano /etc/php/7.2/apache2/php.ini
 ```

-{% hint style="info" %}
+!!! info
       If you'd rather not use an editor to make the adjustments, a simple sed script can make them for you (an example for php v7.3 is below):

 ```
 sudo sed -i 's/short_open_tag\ =\ Off/short_open_tag\ =\ on/g' /etc/php/7.3/apache2/php.ini
 sudo sed -i 's/short_open_tag\ =\ Off/short_open_tag\ =\ on/g' /etc/php/7.3/cli/php.ini
 ```
-{% endhint %}

 Search (ctrl + W) for "short_open_tag"